 Dear friend,

 This is in addition to what Ankita has said.
-Unauthorised or unwarranted "data transfer" is perfect material evidence, this evidence cannot be used for "harassment" case.
-However, conduct enquiry for this data transfer and as a punishment remove that employee and put him in some another department.
+Unauthorized or unwarranted "data transfer" is perfect material evidence; this evidence cannot be used for a "harassment" case.
+However, conduct an inquiry for this data transfer and as a punishment, remove that employee and place him in another department.
 This will send a signal to him.

-Inform your security staffs and keep that person under physical surveillance.
-Sooner that person starts shadowing the woman employee, she can SMS the identified security staff.
-Security staff can take photographs of his following.
-These photographs can be used at least for enquiry purposes.
+Inform your security staff and keep that person under physical surveillance.
+As soon as that person starts shadowing the female employee, she can SMS the identified security staff.
+The security staff can take photographs of his following.
+These photographs can be used, at least for inquiry purposes.
 Even these photographs also cannot be used as evidence for harassment.

 Other members have given suggestions.
-Come back after 3-4 weeks and confirm how did you handle the situation.
+Come back after 3-4 weeks and confirm how you handled the situation.

 Thanks,